 - This is where I differ in cooking time and temp.
 I let these ribs go for anywhere from 2-4 hours (depending on the weight/thickness of the ribs) at 225 or 250 F, lifting up the foil covering the sheet pan and basting both sides of the ribs every 30 minutes with the sauce, then replacing the foil to cover the sheet pan.
 On a BBQ or Grill, you would unwrap and baste, then wrap again.
 160 F means DONE, but you can go a bit further, just not too much.
 I didn't use a thermometer, I just went by taste and feel with a fork.

-- When the ribs are done to your liking ('falling off the bone' tender is what you want), preheat your broiler, and let broil for about 2 to 5 minutes until bubbling and a deeper brown in color (of course you want those crispy bits!). **Cook down the remaining sauce for about 5 minutes on medium-high heat.
+- When the ribs are done to your liking ('falling off the bone' tender is what you want), preheat your broiler, and let broil for about 2 to 5 minutes until bubbling and a deeper brown in color (of course you want those crispy areas!). **Cook down the remaining sauce for about 5 minutes on medium-high heat.
 Serve the ribs with the extra sauce on the side.

 Have plenty of napkins and moist towelettes on hand, and enjoy these finger lickin' phenomenal ribs!!

 **If you like your BBQ sauce even sweeter, increase the honey.
 Less sweet, reduce it.

 On a final note, I WILL be telling the story of the two women plus men ‘gym experience’ in my next entry..I promise!
 Also, I was incredibly flattered to receive this award from Lauren at Celiac Teen.